All Northside ISD students, whether new or returning, register online by clicking the appropriate link below.

 A student who moves out of a school’s attendance area during a school year may request permission to remain at the school for the duration of the school year by submitting an Application for Continued Enrollment to the campus principal.
 In order to be considered for approval, an Application for Continued Enrollment may be submitted prior to the move but must be submitted no more than 10 days after the move.
 An Application submitted more than 10 days after the move may be denied due to untimeliness of the request.
 This can also be submitted for graduating seniors.

 As a requirement of law, only a biological parent, court-appointed legal guardian, or other person with legal control of the child shall enroll a student into a public school district.
-If a person wishing to enroll a child and the person is not the parent of the child, the person will be required to obtain an NISD Power of Attorney (POA) document from the Department of Pupil Personnel at (210) 397-8695, which allows the parent to extend their parental rights (to include care, custody and control of the student) to a guardian for purposes of educational, health care, and general welfare.
+If a person wishing to enroll a child and the person is not the parent of the child, the person will be required to obtain an NISD Power of Attorney (POA) document from the Office of Student Advocacy and School Choice (SASC) at (210) 397-8695, which allows the parent to extend their parental rights (to include care, custody and control of the student) to a guardian for purposes of educational, health care, and general welfare.
 Note that during the summer and through the first six-weeks of the school year, because of increased volume, POAs are by appointment only.

 A parent may choose to home school their children.
 If home school is decided upon by the family, then the home campus must be provided a letter including: